lukaszkups/lukaszkups.net/contents/notes--list/list/2021-01-02-lkweekly-summary.md

 ![img](/static/github-streak-2.jpg)
 *Those are my only private contributions (not including any activity from my full-time job)*

 Despite the feeling of being boosted for execution each week, around [#37](/notes/lkweekly-37/) issue I've become a bit overwhelmed.
 It was that part of the year where I didn't have much free time to do any extra work with my side-projects and I had to focus on my & family health issues (fortunately not COVID-related ones!).
 For a couple following weeks I've found motivating myself to write more difficult than usual.

-Maybe that was a temporary burnout about the whole process.
+Maybe that was *just* a temporary burnout about the whole process.

+During that specific time, I've switched my side-project focus from [lem](https://lem.pub) & [tavyelo](https://www.npmjs.com/package/tavuelo) into learning how to make games using [Construct 3 engine](https://editor.construct.net/).

+And gosh, that was a clever move.

+Over 4 weeks time span I've created 2 simple games: *[BOINK!](https://lukaszkups.itch.io/boink)* and *[Ok, broomer](https://lukaszkups.itch.io/ok-broomer)*.
+It was a good reset for my mind - I've basically switched context from what I had during whole year in my head so I could focus again on my (side-project related) priorities & writing weekly summary notes.

+## Wrap-up

+This whole [#lkweekly](/notes/?category=lkweekly) project was really interesting.

+-- ł.